timsexperiments/solace-candidate-assignment-main/DISCUSSION.md

 I know there are some libraries that are used for combining tailwind classes in JavaScript.
 I would probably use one of those libraries within my design system.

+# 6. Full Text indexing

+**Goal**: Make searching more efficient, closer to what I would want with a production app

+- Add a ft index to the table
+  - we want our index to filter like a search where each word in the search is separate (also we want to use a prefix search).
+  - we will join each search term with an &
+- use index in the BE filter

+While making these changes, I noticed that the APIs must have changed, since the documentation didn't match.
+I updated the drizzle dependencies so that the docs would be more relevant instead of looking through the apis to figure out how it works.

+As part of this change we also enhanced the seed to add over 1 million records to the DB in order to test the FT search capabilities.

 ## Notes

 - in the hook we try to setError with user friendly errors as these would likely be what we would alert the user with / display